Mike Olbinski - Storm Chaser

 Still, photography will always be my passion.
 But in 2011, I decided to test out time-lapse photography.
 We get huge dust storms (sometimes called haboobs) that move across the deserts and even blanket the city of Phoenix.
 I thought it would be awesome to capture one on time-lapse to truly see how the motion of these things.

 On July 5th, 2011, I got my chance.
 I had literally only started time-lapsing the day before.
 I got a text from a friend saying that I should really check out this dust storm coming into Phoenix from the southeast.
 So I drove quickly to a parking garage I had recently discovered that overlooks the downtown area.
 My eyes couldn’t believe what I saw.

 A massive, mile-high wall of dust that spanned over 70 miles was moving across Phoenix.
 This was no ordinary dust storm I’m used to seeing out here.
 This thing was a sight to behold.
 It almost looked like that scene out of Independence Day with the ships cloaked in erupting clouds.
 The end of the world came to mind as I stood there staring.

 My time-lapse of that storm went viral within hours of posting it online.
-It went across the world within 24 hours, I did interviews on The Weather Channel, Today Show, the clip was seen on all the major networks, even the NBC Nightly News and CNN.
+It went across the world within 24 hours, I did interviews on The Weather Channel and the Today Show, and the clip was seen on all the major networks, even NBC Nightly News and CNN.
 Al Gore and his people licensed the video from me for his climate change talks.

 by Mike Olbinski